Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Methodological Theory

-In an idiographic study, a single participant $i$ is measured repeatedly over phases or periods $t \in \{ 1, \hdots, m \}$.
-For now, we will drop the $i$ index because we will only address one participant.

-Let $Y_t$ represent a recurring variable occurring after a recurring binary variable $X_t$.
+In an idiographic study, a single participant $i$ is measured repeatedly over phases or periods $t = 1, \dots, m$.
+Henceforth, we will drop the $i$ index because we will only consider one participant.
+Let $Y_t$ represent the participant's recurring variable that occurs just after a preceding recurring binary variable $X_t$.
 Let $\bm{W}_t$ represent the set of all other causes of $Y_t$ that may also be causes of $X_t$.
+Let $Y_t = g ( X_t, \bm{W}_t, \calE_t )$ represent the structural causal mechanism.

-The individual at period $t$ with $\bm{W}_t = \bm{w}$ and $\calE_t = \varepsilon$ is thought to have a set of fixed POs $y^1_t$ and $y^0_t$.
+The participant at period $t$ with $\bm{W}_t = \bm{w}_t$ and $\calE_t = \varepsilon_t$ is thought to have a set of fixed POs $y^1_t$ and $y^0_t$.
 Following Daza (2018) \cite{2018_daza}, we will call the ITE analogue in this setting a {\sl period treatment effect} (PTE), defined as a difference between $y^1_t$ and $y^0_t$.
 As mentioned earlier, we will develop our theory around the PTE superpopulation-based counterparts $Y^1_t$ and $Y^0_t$.

 The PTE is not identifiable due to the fundamental problem of causal inference.
 However, if $X$ is randomized at every period, then $E( Y^s )$ (i.e., the mean PO taken across all periods) is identifiable using only observed data by the analogous derivation to \eqref{eqn:porand}.
 In this time series setting, we will invoke the sequential analogues of ignorability and conditional ignorability.